Timusan/timusan.github.io/ja/stories/homepage.md

 	</tbody>
 </table>

-All the servers that Shisaa.jp uses for its customers are located in Tokyo so you enjoy the best speeds and performance for your homepage.
+All the servers that shisaa.be uses for its customers are located in Tokyo so you enjoy the best speeds and performance for your homepage.
 Note that all servers come with a minimal, monthly royal data transfer limit of 2 Tb (2000 Gb).
 If this limit is crossed, extra costs will be billed.